The 10th Conference on Global Health and Vaccination Research

 The GLOBVAC conference

-The title of the conference is Ensuring healthy lives for all.
-The conference will present Norwegian and international research on global health in light of the Sustainable Development Goals (SDGs).
+The title of the conference was Ensuring healthy lives for all.
+The conference presented Norwegian and international research on global health in light of the Sustainable Development Goals (SDGs).

-The conference is organized in four parallel sessions:
+The 2017 conference was organized in four parallel sessions:

 1. Inequity, unfinished agendas and the SDGs